 As a selective serotonin reuptake inhibitor (SSRI), citalopram increases the availability of serotonin between nerve cells.
 Serotonin is important because it helps to send messages between nerve cells by activating receptors on each.
 An adequate amount of serotonin is necessary to allow the message to continue.
 After the message passes between cells, the first cell absorbs the remaining serotonin.
 Citalopram prevents this absorption, known as "reuptake," allowing for additional activation of the nerve cell.

-- Q What is citalopram?
+- Q What happens if I miss a dose of citalopram?

 - Q What side effects does Citalopram (Celexa) cause?

 - Q How safe is Citalopram if one had Steven Johnsons Syndrome?

 - Q Can fatigue and drowsiness be the side effects of citalopram?

 - Q How long do the side effects of Citalopram last?